-Christmas can be a magical time for many, and even working in a care home can be special, because you truly feel as though you are making someone’s Christmas, and you are there for people when their families can’t be.
+Robyn Taylor, one of our regular activity coordinator columnists, says that working in a care home at Christmas is extra special, because you truly feel as though you are making someone’s Christmas, and you are there for people when their families can’t be

 How can we make this time of year special?
 Of course, you will put on group activities, carols, arts and crafts, mince pies and sherry.
 And this is great.
 But Christmas is a really important time to think of the individual in these group sessions too.